Article

 Article first published: October 2023

 The core idea of Aloka as a social business, to create a self-sustaining and self-growing project, is working after several changes in the supply chain and business model, with ZEISS in the role of driving program development, developing new technologies and onboarding new partners.
-In the fiscal year 2023/24, more than 1,000,000 patients are served through Aloka, with some interruptions due to the monsoon season or festivals.
-79,000 prescription glasses were manufactured and sold, sunglasses and readers delivered, thousands of patients assisted with medical eye care.
+In the fiscal year 2024/25, more than 1.5 million patients are served through Aloka (previous year: 1.2 million).

 • Aloka Vision Programme: Social business, not charity